awslabs/mlspace/frontend/docs/admin-guide/install.md

 ```

 12. Click the next button and then select the checkbox next to the name of the policy you created in step 8 above.
 You will also need to attach the default notebook policy you previously created, as well as the AWS managed policy `AWSLambdaVPCAccessExecutionRole`.
 In total, you should have 3 policies attached to the role.
 13. After selecting the 3 policies, click next and enter a name for the role.
 You can name the role whatever you'd like.
-Optionally add a description and tags, and then click "Create role."
+Optionally add a description and tags, and then click "Create role".
 14. Once the role has been created, record the role ARN as we'll need to use it later.

 #### S3 Reader Role